 How efficient?
 Today on Earth nearly every part of clothing production in the modern world has been mechanized [ref], [ref].
 It takes about 4 hours of human time to grow an acre of cotton using modern machinery.
 An acre yields 750 pounds of cotton, or enough to make about 1,800 T-shirts.
-The acts of ginning, cleaning, spinning and weaving the cotton are almost completely automated today, meaning that the total amount of human time that goes into making a single T-shirt is extremely low – just a few minutes [ref], [ref].
+The acts of ginning, cleaning, spinning and weaving the cotton are almost completely automated today, meaning that the total amount of human time that goes into making a single T-shirt is extremely low – just a few minutes of human time [ref], [ref].

-If we estimate that a person in our new economy had to contribute 20 hours per person per year to help make all of the standardized T-shirts, shorts, underwear, socks, shoes, towels and sheets needed by the city (along with producing all of the machinery that makes this efficiency possible), we would be overestimating.
+If we estimate that a person in our new economy has to contribute 20 hours per person per year to help make all of the standardized T-shirts, shorts, underwear, socks, shoes, towels and sheets needed by the city (along with producing all of the machinery that makes this efficiency possible), we would be overestimating.
 There is so much automation in the production of clothing that the total human time required per simple garment is minimal, even when we factor in the time to manufacture all of the time-saving machines.

-It is easy to imagine a city where everyone is wearing identical, un-dyed cotton T-shirts and shorts, all laundered in a central facility, and to understand the efficiency of this arrangement.
+It is easy to imagine a city where everyone is wearing identical, un-dyed cotton T-shirts and shorts, all laundered in a central facility.
+It is also easy to understand the efficiency of this arrangement.
 People would not need a closet full of clothing, most of which sits idle 99% of the time.
 They would need what they are wearing today, and perhaps what they will be wearing tomorrow.
 They could leave dirty laundry outside the door, and robots could come by and pick it up each night, delivering a fresh set of clothes at the same time.
 Households would not need washers and dryers that sit idle almost all of the time.
-Instead, all of the identical clothing is washed in a central facility with maximum efficiency, and no one would have to waste their individual time on laundry.
+Instead, all of the identical clothing is washed in a central facility with maximum efficiency, and no one would have to waste their time on laundry.

 Creating Clothing Variety